Yagoona

 AreaSearch assessment of residential approval activity sees Yagoona among the top 30% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers in Yagoona shows around 104 new homes approved per year.
-Between FY-21 and FY-25, approximately 523 homes were approved, with an additional 130 approved so far in FY-26.
-This results in an average of 1.5 new residents per year per dwelling constructed over the past five financial years.
+AreaSearch analysis of ABS building approval numbers shows Yagoona averaged around 104 new dwelling approvals annually.
+Between FY-21 and FY-25, approximately 523 homes were approved, with another 130 in FY-26 so far.
+This averages to about 1.5 new residents per year per dwelling constructed over the past five financial years.

 Frequently Asked Questions - Development